christophstrasen/PromiseKeeper/docs/ai_feedback.md

 * This is building a system that tracks world state in a structured way.
 * “Corpse squares near player” becomes a stream of observations.
-* PromiseKeeper turns those into actions once, keyed by squareId.
+* PromiseKeeper turns those into actions once, keyed by `WoMeta.occurranceKey`.

 **My modder brain says:**